 Calling all bargain hunters and sustainable fashionistas, Pittsburgh is the place to score neat things, ranging from clothes to art supplies and everything in between, at great prices.
 Read on for some ideas of where to thrift in Pittsburgh.

 The first stop in Pittsburgh for any vintage lover must be Hey Betty!
 Vintage Clothing.
 Filled with an exclusive, selection of men’s and women’s vintage clothing and accessories, Hey Betty! receives regular visits from actors and costume designers filming in the Pittsburgh area.
-Hey Betty! has had celebrity visits from Oscar winner Frances McDormand, Robert Downey Jr., Dakota Fanning and more.
-And, the story features an ever-changing assortment, so you’ll be sure to find something new during ever visit.
+Hey Betty! has had celebrity visits from Oscar winners Frances McDormand and Helen Mirren as well as Robert Downey Jr., Jamie Lee Curtis, Ewan McGregor and more.
+And, the store features an ever-changing assortment, so you’ll be sure to find something new during ever visit.

 Avalon Exchange, located in Pittsburgh’s Squirrel Hill neighborhood, is a vintage clothing store where you can buy, sell and trade your goods.
 The store has everything from shoes to workout gear and business wear.
 Don’t miss out on Avalon’s Dollar Sale, where everything with a specialty marked tag is, you guessed it, $1!